🖼️

 Sometimes there is need to change how what values and how are they being sent to API in for example quote or policy requests.
 Manifest request transformers can be used in cases like these.

-Underneath JsonLogic is used to figure out how to transform values.
+Underneath is used to figure out how to transform values.
 It is used both for send_to_api and value.

 Transformer interface: